ofirgall/SpotifyFixDeprecated/README.md

 ## Usage
 Create an app in https://developer.spotify.com/dashboard/applications \
-You can use any valid url for the redirect uri "http://example.com" for example \
+You can use any valid url for the redirect uri: `http://example.com/callback` \
-Create `secrets.json` file \
+Create `secrets.json` file
 ```json
 {
 	"spotify-api-clientid": "",